nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Deletes a student from an event.

-- The index input refers to the index of the student in the specified event's student list
+- The STUDENT_INDEX input refers to the index of the student in the student list.
+- The EVENT_INDEX input refers to the index of the event within its own list (tutorial list/lab list/consultation list).
-- The index input is 1-based.
+- The index inputs are 1-based.
-- Valid index must be provided.
+- Valid indexes must be provided.
-- The specified event must exist.
+- EVENT_TYPE refers to the type of event (Tutorial/Lab/Consultation).
-- Event type input must be valid
+- Event type input must be valid and the first letter must be capitalized.

-Format: `deleteStudent [INDEX] [EVENT_TYPE]/[EVENT_NAME]`
+Format: `deleteStudent [STUDENT_INDEX] [EVENT_TYPE]/[EVENT_INDEX]`

 Examples:

-* `deleteStudent 1 Tutorial/tut1`
+* `deleteStudent 1 Tutorial/1`
-* `deleteStudent 4 Lab/mock_lab_session`
+* `deleteStudent 4 Lab/5`

 --------------------------------------------------------------------
 ## Note Features